-In his role as Assistant Dean for Academic Skills Instruction & Support, Professor Moscato manages the college’s academic support programs and advances skills instruction across the curriculum through programmatic, curricular, and pedagogical innovations designed to promote student academic success.
+In his role as Associate Dean for Academic Skills Instruction & Support, Professor Moscato manages the college’s academic support programs and advances skills instruction across the curriculum through programmatic, curricular, and pedagogical innovations designed to promote student academic success.

 Professor Moscato received his undergraduate degree in Political Economy of Industrialized Societies from UC Berkeley and his law degree from UCLA School of Law.
 Before going into teaching, he clerked for U.S. District Court Judge Laughlin E. Waters (C.D.
 Cal.) and worked as an employment litigator.

 University of California, Los Angeles - School of Law 1996

 Legal Writing: Journal of Legal Writing Instruction